Obituary of Kevin Thomas Dowd

 Grand nieces and nephews: Peter Fedyk; Darby Fedyk; Shyanne Dowd; Kyra Burkey; Graeme Hicks, and Lila Cullinane.

 Along with his parents, Kevin is preceded in death by his brother, Bill Dowd, and brother-in-law, Peter Fedyk.

-A Catholic Mass of Christian Burial celebrating Kevin’s life will be held at St. Joseph Catholic Church, 410 E Simpson St, Mechanicsburg, Pennsylvania 17055, on Saturday, Jan.
+A Catholic Mass of Christian Burial celebrating Kevin’s life was held at St. Joseph Catholic Church, 410 E Simpson St, Mechanicsburg, Pennsylvania 17055, on Saturday, Jan.
 23 at 11 a.m.
 The Mass can be viewed on the parish’s Facebook page, too: https://www.facebook.com/stjosephmechanicsburg

 In lieu of flowers, contributions in Kevin’s memory can be made to The Coffin-Lowry Syndrome Foundation, Attn: Marry Hoffman, 675 Kalmia Pl NW, Issaquah, Washington 98027.To send flowers to the family or plant a tree in memory of Kevin Dowd, please visit Tribute Store